Polynomial-B/synth-app-frontend/README.md

 ### Key Learnings

+This project helped me gain a better understanding of the Django REST Framework as it was my first time using it to create the backend to a project.
+Although I initially found it quite restrictive, I learned to appreciate the speed and efficiency at which you can create a backend with built-in authentication (e.g. using `IsAuthenticatedOrReadOnly`) and data validation (e.g. through use of the Serialisers).

-My main takeaway from this project is that it can be time-consuming to work with an unfamiliar library.
-Reading the documentation and performing tests with Tone.js took time.
-It is a great tool that makes web audio manipulation much easier but I found that due to the lack of resources (when compared to other libraries that I'm more familiar with) it was a longer process than it would have been if I'd chosen a more standard project.
+Another learning point from this project is that it can be time-consuming to work with unfamiliar libraries.
+Reading the Tone.js documentation and performing tests took time.
+It is a great tool that makes web audio manipulation much easier but I found that, due to the learning curve and lack of online resources, it was a longer process than it would have been if I'd chosen a more standard project.

-I enjoyed working more with React.
-Learning more about React hooks and new ways to dynamically change content.
+I enjoyed building  with React, learning more about React hooks and new ways to dynamically change content.
 One small discovery was the use of `useEffect` to manipulate the `document.title`, to change the titlebar text.

 ### Improvements